-We will make contact as a matter of urgency and action will be taken (within one working day of reported complaint) to make an assessment of your case.
+We will make contact within one working day of a complaint being reported, to make an assessment of your case.

-Action may include gathering evidence, and with your permission, talking to the alleged perpetrator, or the removal of the offensive graffiti.
+Activities may include gathering evidence and with your permission talking to the alleged perpetrator, or the removal of the offensive graffiti.

 - Behaviour, which may be a breach of tenancy but is not serious by nature or frequency and is not personally targeted.

-We will contact you within 5 working days and action will be started within ten working days.
+We will contact you within 5 working days.